7 DIY Curtain Rods and Finials You’ll Love

 Take a look at this DIY knob finial hack that’s super chic and easy to do.
 To attach the knobs to your rod, you can use epoxy adhesive or corks that fit into your curtain rod.

-These knotted rope finials are an excellent choice for a kid’s room, office or craft room!
+This DIY knotted rope finial idea is an excellent choice for a kid’s room, office or craft room!
 The only supplies you’ll need for these inexpensive finials are wooden craft balls and knotted rope of your choice.

 Become one with nature, or perk up your home for the holidays!
-These unique pinecone finials add warmth and beauty to a family room, dining room or kitchen.
+These DIY curtain rod pinecone finials add warmth and beauty to a family room, dining room or kitchen.